bluecadet/cadet/README.md

 - run `cadet init-site`
 - commit changes
 - run `drush cex` and commit changes
-- run `cadet create-theme` to create new FE theme
+- run `cadet new-theme` to create new FE theme
-- TODO: run `cadet create-theme` again if you want to create a specific BE theme
+- TODO: run `cadet new-theme` again if you want to create a specific BE theme
 - commit changes
-- run `cadet ci-update` to add the latest ci files and changes
+- run `cadet ci-update --incTestConfig` to add the latest ci files and changes and base test files
 - commit changes
+- TODO: Setup RaspberryPi with stuff.....

 ## Installing a new Project locally